Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 For example, it is known that changing levels of ‘sex’ hormones interact with the HPA (Hypothalamic–Pituitary–Adrenal) axis, better known as the ‘stress axis’ .
 If you experience an increase in stress hormone levels, you will feel anxious- your ‘fight or flight’ response is triggered.
 This is what we have evolved to do, regardless of the fact that this response might have been triggered by your menstrual cycle, or hormonal medication , rather than a scary, dangerous, or otherwise stressful situation.

-Interestingly, research shows that menstrual cycle-related symptoms are strongly affected by external (stress) factors, as well as internal hormonal changes .
+Interestingly, research shows that menstrual cycle-related symptoms are strongly affected by external (stress) factors .
 For example, in severe premenstrual mood swings, or irritability, the triggering social factor is nearly always an experience of ‘injustice’ of some sort- e.g. whilst trying to get children ready for school, if your partner does not equally share this responsibility.
 In fact, being single, or having a supportive partner can significantly improve hormone-related symptoms, by simply reducing the sense of ‘injustice’ regarding personal responsibilities during the premenstrual/ menstrual phase !